ampolic/blockable/README.md

 TODO File Structure Image

-Index.py should define two functions.
-The first function should be called html() and should accept one variable which will contain all the content for the html and should return the html to be displayed.
-The second function should be called fields() and it should return an object of all the content needed by the html function (this is still a work in progress).
+Index.py should define one main function called html() it and should accept one variable which will contain all the content for the html and should return the html to be displayed.

 When writing your layouts, you can use blocks by importing the template type dict you need from the module "templates" and calling it like so: